Hirzi Zulfaqar Mahzan: Youth

+Senior

 In June 2023, Hirzi was called up to the senior international squad for the first time.
 He made his international debut on 12 October of that year away against Indonesia in the first leg of the 2026 World Cup and 2027 Asian Cup qualification, which ended in a 6–0 defeat.
 The round ended with Brunei's elimination from the 2026 World Cup in a 0–12 aggregate.

 Personal life

 Hirzi is an alumnus of Laksamana College of Business, who captained its football team at a national inter-college tournament in 2021 and led them to become the winners.

 Hirzi was a participant of the 2024 edition of the Ship for Southeast Asian and Japanese Youth Program.